yukikitayama/leetcode-python/README.md

 If there are too many values in the same bucket, you should use `height-balanced binary search tree` instead.
 In the worst case, search and insertion time complexity is O(logN).

+## Stack

+- Use stack when you wanna delay processing the current data later

 ## Tree